DiligentGraphics/DiligentEngine/README.md

 ```
 cmake --build ./build
 ```

+On Ubuntu 23 and newer, it may crash if you don't have libt5info installed, you'll need to [add it](https://askubuntu.com/questions/1491254/installing-cuda-on-ubuntu-23-10-libt5info-not-installable).

 The engine's root folder contains [Visual Studio Code](https://code.visualstudio.com/) settings files that configure the IDE to build the engine.
 You can run applications directly from the IDE.
 To run an application from the command line,